rust-lang/rfcs/text/3486-feature-deprecation.md

 - Via the `manifest-lint` RFC, a user could specify that deprecated crates should be denied.
 This would, however, be blocked by [cargo #12335].
-- A `stable` field can be set false to indicate API-unstable or nightly-only features (somethign such as `stable = 3.2` could be used to indicate when a feature was stabilized).
+- A `stable` field can be set false to indicate API-unstable or nightly-only features (something such as `stable = 3.2` could be used to indicate when a feature was stabilized).
 See also:
   <https://github.com/rust-lang/cargo/issues/10882>
 - A `rust-version` field that could indicate e.g. `rust-version = "nightly"` or